Apply as a Transfer Student

 You may apply for transfer admission if you have completed the equivalent of two or more semesters of college or university-level coursework by the end of the current academic year.
 We make admissions decisions on a case-by-case basis for students who have completed less than the equivalent of two semesters of college or university-level coursework.
 We discourage transfer applications from students who have completed the equivalent of six or more semesters of college coursework.
 Students who have already completed a bachelor’s degree or higher are not eligible for transfer admission.
 Swarthmore admits transfer students each year for fall enrollment only.

-- Transfer Application Materials
+- Transfer Application Materials and Application Information

 Required Application Materials